 SEVENTEEN TRAVEL TIPS FOR 2017:

 Some quick tips to help you travel better, faster, farther, cheaper.
 See some of our best travel tips below!
-(Note: We updated the list to 17 tips since it was 2017 after all!
-And frankly, who doesn’t want two more great travel tips?!)
+(NOTE: We updated this list of 17 travel tips since it was created in 2017 after all!)

 2.)
-Always carry a good quality black wool blazer/jacket – It always looks good for dinner at a restaurant, is soft and can be rolled into a pillow on long flights, won’t easily wrinkle, and will stay warm in the rain/when wet.
+Always carry a good quality black wool blazer/jacket – It always looks good for dinner at a high-end restaurant when you need to dress up, is soft and can be rolled into a pillow on long flights, won’t easily wrinkle, and will even stay warm in the rain/when it’s wet!

 3.)
 Pack a good attitude and realistic expectations: Be grateful, be happy, be willing to be flexible.
 Have fun. – Unlike luggage, a great attitude is one possession that cannot be lost by anyone but yourself!